victoryeo/CryptoWalletApp/README.md

 ## Crypto Wallet App
-This is  Crypto Wallet App for Ethereum/Polygon blockchain.
+This is Crypto Wallet App for Ethereum/Polygon blockchain, written in typscript.
 It is tested on Rinkeby testnet
 Created with react-native init